thewickk/Udacity_FSND_Project_One/README.md

 ## Instructions For Installing Vagrant Virtual Machine

-**Instructions, the Vagrant VM, and the SQL database are courtesy of Udacity.com**
+**These instructions, the Vagrant VM, and the SQL database are courtesy of [Udacity.com](https://www.udacity.com) and their [Full Stack Web Developer Nanodegree Program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)**

 * **Install VirtualBox:**
-VirtualBox is the software that actually runs the virtual machine.You do not need the extension pack or the SDK.
+VirtualBox is the software that actually runs the virtual machine.
+You do not need the extension pack or the SDK.
 You do not need to launch VirtualBox after installing it; Vagrant will do that.

 * **Install Vagrant:**
 Vagrant is the software that configures the VM and lets you share files between your host computer and the VM's filesystem.
 Install the version for your operating system.